TrackMan: Golf

 The TrackMan is a device that uses Doppler radar to monitor the launch of a golf ball.
 It is set up behind the golfer and is roughly the size of a laptop.
 With each swing, it measures every aspect of the club movement, the trajectory of the ball, and its landing.
 It is equipped with a video camera so golfers can watch themselves while looking at information about their swing.
 Rather than calculating its projectile motion from initial launch parameters, it can track the entire flight of the ball from the moment of impact to the point where the ball comes to rest.
 After it finishes tracking, the TrackMan displays data and graphics on the screen of a connected computer or smartphone.
 Users can compare their data to professional golfers or others with similar skills.
 The main advantage of using the device compared to traditional video analysis is that golfers get pure data instead of guessing everything from the video.
 Golfers and instructors use feedback from TrackMan to practice and improve their performance on the golf course.
 It was first used on the PGA Tour in 2006.
 Television broadcasters also utilize it to display on-screen graphics such as the ball's trajectory as a golfer hits his or her tee shot.

 Baseball

 TrackMan has recently been rolled out to all 30 MLB stadiums and more than 80 minor league ballparks.
 Major League Baseball uses Statcast, a system that uses cameras and radar to track and measure player and ball movements at all times.
 PITCHf/x, the previous pitch tracking system used by Statcast, was replaced by TrackMan in 2017.
 PITCHf/x used high-speed cameras to measure the velocity of a baseball at 55 feet from home plate, where the ball may have already lost some speed.
 The TrackMan uses Doppler radar to measure maximum velocity, which is defined at the release point of the pitch.
 The new technology led to reports of pitchers throwing slightly faster than they did in 2016.

 Football

-In 2019, the Chicago Bears became the first NFL team to use the TrackMan system for use in evaluating field goal kickers.
+In 2019, the Chicago Bears became the first NFL team to use the TrackMan system in evaluating field goal kickers to find a new kicker after a critical missed field goal ended their previous season in a wild card playoff game.